Skip to main content

 Mortgages (Hypotheken)

 Home loans and property financing.
 The lowest rates are available for loans with higher down payments (Eigenkapital).
 As an expat, having 20-30% down payment can significantly improve your rate.
+See our complete mortgage guide for Germany for current rates and step-by-step application tips.

 Car Loans (Autokredite)